An Introduction to Recruitment Automation

 Machine Learning - When algorithms learn from data to improve accuracy and identify patterns that can be used as the basis for decision-making and predictions.

-Artificial Intelligence - AI involves using methods based on the intelligent behaviour of humans to solve complex problems.
+Artificial Intelligence - AI involves using methods based on the intelligent behavior of humans to solve complex problems.

 How you can use recruitment automation